"...so, what do you do?"

 Now, no disrespect to "sales people".

 (No, we're not sales people here.
 We're sales ninjas.
-And sales ninjas introduce their businesses like real, tender human beings.)
+Yes, there's a difference.
+Sales ninjas introduce their businesses like real, tender human beings.)

 Sure, you're introducing yourself and, yeah, you want to mention your business.